-The total economic picture still remains dismal, although some bright spots have appeared recently.
-Tourism has noticeably increased in the last two years and tourist facilities have been improved while a number of American and other foreign investors have become interested in the development of the tourist industry in Haiti.
-In addition, it is expected that the tourist industry will be aided by the increasing number of American airlines flying to Haiti.
-American businessmen, furthermore, attracted by Haiti's cheap labor market and proximity to the United States have invested in export-oriented light industries (transformation industries).
+The total economic picture still remains dismal, although some bright spots have emerged.
+Tourism has noticeably increased in recent years, tourist facilities have been improved, and a number of American and foreign investors have become interested in the further development of the tourist industry.
+It is expected that this industry will be aided as well by an increase in the number of American airlines flying to Haiti (American Airlines inaugurated in mid-1970 daily service from New York).
+American businessmen, attracted by Haiti's cheap labor market and proximity to the United States, have invested in export-oriented light industries (transformation industries).
+These industries, currently manufacturing goods ranging from baseballs to handicrafts to electrical components (using raw materials from the United States), have grown rapidly.
+At the same time, the Haitian business community, somewhat buoyed by the growth in the tourist and transformation industries has begun to expand its activities modestly after years of quiescence.

-These industries, currently manufacturing goods ranging from baseballs to handicrafts to electrical components (primarily using raw materials from the United States), have grown rapidly.
-At the same time, the Haitian business community, somewhat buoyed by the growth in the tourist industry and the transformation industry began to expand their commercial activities, after years of quiescence.
-By mid-1970, GOH has itself displayed a more businesslike and responsible attitude towards its international and financial obligations.
-It had settled a claim under IAD's Investment Guaranty program; rescheduled its obligations to the US Post Office Department and began scheduled repayments of arrearages and agreed to liquidate accumulated arrearages and adopt more effective measures to prevent theft of PL-480 relief supplies from Haitian customs.
-A recent IMF study, as well as the latest CIAP review, noted some increase in the percentage of Haitian revenue channelled to development activities.
-As the GOH had put its financial house in order, the IMF re-instituted its Standby Agreement in 1970, which had been suspended in 1967.
+The GOH itself has displayed a more businesslike and responsible attitude towards its international financial obligations.
+It has settled a claim under AID's Investment Guaranty program and rescheduled its obligations to the US Post Office.
+Haiti has agreed to liquidate accumulated arrearages and adopt more effective measures to prevent theft of PL-480 relief supplies from Haitian customs.

+International lending institutions participating in the June 1971 annual CIAP review held in Washington were very favorably impressed by these and other efforts of the GOH, as well as by the frank exchange that occurred at the session.
+As the GOH had put its financial house in order in 1970, the IMF reinstated its stand-by agreement which had been suspended in 1967.

-More sure of his power position than at any other time in his thirteen years of office Duvalier himself has been placing greater emphasis on the theme of economic development, including placing economic technicians in charge of the country's financial and economic policies.
-While the economic picture is probably brighter now than at any other time in the last five years, the general economy is still quite depressed.
-The GOH allocates an inordinate percentage of its annual budget (20% or higher) to the maintenance of security forces.
-The country is still plagued by the same long-run, perhaps insoluble, economic problems: it possesses limited arable land and few mineral resources; its people are handicapped by widespread illiteracy, disease and a lack of training and skills; and many of its most capable people emigrate.
-Faced with the necessity of obtaining sufficient foreign exchange to assure essential imports and service existing foreign obligations and the need to raise sufficient monies to finance government services and carry domestic debts, the road to economic development in Haiti is still a long and arduous one.
+While the economic picture is brighter now, therefore, than at any time in the last decade, it remains true that the general economy is still quite depressed.
+Haiti is still plagued by the same long-run, seemingly insoluble economic problems; it possesses limited arable land on which erosion is spreading, and few mineral resources; its people are handicapped by widespread illiteracy, disease and a lack of training and skills; and many of its more capable people continue to emigrate.
+Faced with the necessity of obtaining sufficient foreign exchange to assure essential imports and service existing foreign obligations, as well as the need to raise sufficient monies to finance government services and carry domestic debts, the road to economic development in Haiti remains a long and arduous one although the outlook for such development is more encouraging today than it has been for years.